Sloppy Joe Stuffed Rolls

 - Heat a large pan over medium-high heat.
 Add the ground beef, onions, and peppers and cook until no longer pink, breaking apart, and stirring as the meat cooks.
 Drain fat, then return to the heat add garlic and cook for 1-2 minutes.
 Pour sauce over browned meat, stir, and simmer for 10 minutes.

-- While sauce is simmering, cut your rolls in half and with a knife hollow out the inside.
-Once the rolls are hollow, then gently pack the saucy mixture into the rolls.
+- While the sauce is simmering, cut your rolls in half and hollow out the inside with a paring knife.

 Notes

-To freeze- Wrap each un-baked roll in plastic wrap and place in a large ziplock freezer bag.
+- To freeze: Wrap each unbaked roll in plastic wrap and place in a large Ziploc freezer bag.
 Freeze for up to 3 months.
 Thaw in the refrigerator overnight and bake as directed.

 Yay Scott!
 They are a huge fav in our house 🙂